skeeto/skeeto.github.com/_posts/2024-12-20-Rules-to-avoid-common-extended-inline-assembly-mistakes.markdown

 low level features from the high level language.
 No need to bridge the gap between low and high yourself when there's an intrinsic.

-I'm not aware of any compiler with a built-in for system calls, and other times they simply [lack a useful intrinsic][int3].
-These remaining cases are mostly about interacting with external systems, not optimization nor performance.
+Compilers do not have built-ins for system calls, and occasionally [lack a useful intrinsic][int3].
+Other times you might be building [foundational infrastructure][gc].
+These remaining cases are mostly about interacting with external interfaces, not optimization nor performance.

 ### (2) It should nearly always be volatile